 Secluded writer's cabin in an idyllic setting in rural Tennessee.
-Wildlife, water, birds, access to cob sauna.
+Wildlife, water, birds, meditation space.
 Lots of good walking.
 Get away from it all, write that book.
 Or just relax, breathe the air, and enjoy ...

 It's not unique.
 There's also paradise.

-Walking trails, lake and pond, wood fired sauna, meditation hut, birdsong, and deer.
+Walking trails, lake and pond, meditation hut, birdsong, and deer.

 I live about half a mile away.
 Frequency of interaction up to the guest.